Mikrodidakt/bakery/documentation/build-config.md

 ### archive

-Create a archive in the $#[ARTIFACTS_DIR] directory named 'test.zip' and collect the all artifacts in the archive
+Create a archive in the 'ARTIFACTS_DIR' directory named 'test.zip' and collect the all artifacts in the archive

 ```json
   "artifacts": [